pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

        `git clone https://github.com/pingidentity/pingidentity-devops-getting-started.git`

   4. Go to the `${HOME}/projects/devops/pingidentity-devops-getting-started` directory and run our `setup` script to quickly and easily set up your local DevOps environment for the Ping Identity solutions.
-For example, from `${HOME}/projects/devops` enter:
+For example, enter:

      ```text
      cd pingidentity-devops-getting-started